-Located in the Chiado district, this hotel features luxury rooms, some of which (on the upper floors) offer views of the River Tejo and the historical buildings.
-Bairro Alto, a traditional neighborhood during the day, which becomes the centre of Lisbon’s lively nightlife, is just 3 minutes away.
-However, the Lisboa Carmo Hotel is located on a quiet street.
-This is an excellent choice for all those who want to stay in the heart of Lisbon’s historic districts.
+Located in the Chiado area, Lisboa Carmo Hotel features luxury rooms, some of which (on the upper floors) offer views of the River Tejo and the historic buildings.
+Lisboa Carmo Hotel is located on a quiet street, but in 3 minutes you can be in Bairro Alto, the centre of Lisbon’s lively nightlife.
+This is an excellent choice if you want to stay in the heart of Lisbon.

 Dear Lisbon – Charming House

-This one is a classic in Lisbon’s Baixa area, having undergone renovation in 2016.
+Hotel Mundial is a classic in Lisbon’s Baixa area, having undergone renovation in 2016.
 Rooms are furnished in traditional style.
 Breakfast is included in the rate.
-The Varanda de Lisboa Restaurant and the rooftop bar offer panoramic views of the city and Lisbon’s Moorish castle, the Castelo de São Jorge.
+The Varanda de Lisboa Restaurant and the rooftop bar offer panoramic views of the city and Lisbon’s Moorish São Jorge Castle.

 Rossio Garden Hotel

-The Rossio Garden Hotel is a 3-star boutique hotel set in a renovated building dating from 1900.
+Rossio Garden Hotel is a 3-star boutique hotel set in a renovated building dating from 1900.
 It’s located in the heart of Lisbon’s Baixa, near Rua das Portas de Santo Antão, a pedestrian street known for its seafood restaurants and traditional shops, and one minute away from the Rossio train station, where you can catch the train to visit the beautiful village of Sintra.
-The Rossio Garden Hotel is one of the top value for money choices in this area.
+This is one of the top value for money choices in this area.

 Avenida da Liberdade & Marquês de Pombal

-Located on a 1930s building, the Tivoli Lisboa is a 5-star luxury hotel with a rooftop bar offering panoramic views of the city.
-Rooms overlook the courtyard or Avenida da Liberdade.
+Located on a 1930s building, Tivoli Lisboa is a five-star luxury hotel with a rooftop bar offering panoramic views of the city.
+Rooms overlook either the courtyard or Avenida da Liberdade.
 The hotel has an outdoor pool and two restaurants.

-On a quiet street, 500 m away from Avenida da Liberdade, the Eurostars Letras has themed rooms with marble and timber furnishings.
+On a quiet street, 500m away from Avenida da Liberdade, Eurostars Letras has themed rooms with marble and timber furnishings.
 Some rooms offer views of Lisbon’s Castle.
 The hotel has a fitness centre and a sauna.

-On Avenida da Liberdade, within walking distance from Praça dos Restauradores and from Baixa and Chiado’s commercial areas, rooms at the BessaHotel are decorated in a vintage style.
-The hotel offers a fitness centre, a Turkish bath, a sauna and an indoor pool.
+Located on Avenida da Liberdade, within walking distance from Praça dos Restauradores but also from Baixa and Chiado’s commercial areas, BessaHotel has rooms in a vintage style.
+The hotel offers a fitness centre, a Turkish bath, a sauna, and an indoor pool.

-Also known as Avenidas Novas, the Saldanha area streches from Marquês de Pombal Square.
-It’s a residential area with good local services and shops.
-The Calouste Gulbenkian Museum and Park are located in this neighbourhood.
+The Saldanha area stretches from Marquês de Pombal Square to Campo Pequeno, and it’s sometimes called Avenidas Novas (New Avenues resulting from the expansion of Lisbon northwards in the late nineteenth century).
+This is a residential area with good local services and shops, home to Calouste Gulbenkian Museum and Park.
 Here, you’ll find hotels with quiet rooms, yet close to Lisbon’s main attractions.

 Real Parque Hotel

-The Real Parque Hotel is a 5 minutes’ walk from El Corte Inglès, Parque Eduardo VII, Lisbon’s largest city park, and shopping centres at Praça do Saldanha.
+Real Parque Hotel is a 5 minutes’ walk from the department store El Corte Inglés, Parque Eduardo VII, Lisbon’s largest city park, and several shopping centres in Saldanha Square.
 There are three metro stations at about the same distance from the hotel (5 minutes): São Sebastião, Parque and Saldanha.
 Rooms are decorated in a classic style, and some have a private terrace or patio.

 Jupiter Lisboa Hotel

-This is a recently opened hotel, located on one of Lisbon’s main avenues, near the Campo Pequeno Square, where there is a shopping centre, a bullring and a metro station.
+Jupiter Lisboa Hotel is located on Avenida da República, one of Lisbon’s main avenues, near Campo Pequeno Square, where there is a shopping centre, a bullring and a metro station.
 Behind an original 1906 façade, Jupiter’s rooms are modern and soundproof.
 There’s also a rooftop pool and bar offering panoramic views of Lisbon.
 The BluSpa features an indoor pool, a sauna and a steam bath.